 The analog input is a differential one to which the signal source may be a.c. coupled or d.c. coupled.
 The full-scale input range is selected with the FSR pin to be 600 mV{P-P} or 820 mV{P-P}, or can be adjusted to values between 560 mV{P-P} and 840 mV{P-P} in the Extended Control mode through the Serial Interface.
-For best performance, it is recommended that the full-scale range be kept between 595 mV{P-P} and 805 mV{P-P} in the Extended Control mode.
+For best performance, it is recommended that the full-scale range be kept between 595 mV{P-P} and 805 mV{P-P} in the Extended Control mode because the internal DAC which sets the full-scale range is not as linear at the ends of its range.

-Table 6 gives the input to output relationship with the FSR pin high and the normal (non-extended) mode is used.
+Table 6 gives the input to output relationship with the FSR pin high when the normal (non-extended) mode is used.
 With the FSR pin grounded, the millivolt values in Table 6 are reduced to 75% of the values indicated.
 In the Enhanced Control Mode, these values will be determined by the full scale range and offset settings in the Control Registers.